Whiteknight/Acquaintance/docs/index.md

 Unlike the C# `event` mechanism, the message bus solves the chicken-and-egg problem by allowing the event producer and the event consumers to be created in any order, at any time.

 Unlike callback delegates, Acquaintance will automatically dispatch your request onto a worker thread so it doesn't block other processing.

+With Acquaintance it's easy to interact with other communications mechanisms be sending to and receiving from other communication channels such as ZeroMQ, RabbitMQ, NServiceBus or Kafka.

 ## Request/Response